mahdi-shafiei/STAT-4830/README.md

 ## High-level thoughts on the course

-This is an experimental undergraduate course meant for students who are (roughly) in their junior or senior year.
-By the end of the course, my goal is for you to be able to intelligently **apply numerical optimization techniques** in a research project in machine learning, data science, or related fields.
+* **Who is this course meant for?** This is an experimental undergraduate course meant for students who are (roughly) in their junior or senior year.
+* **What is the goal of the course?** By the end of the course, my goal is for you to be able to **intelligently apply numerical optimization techniques** in a research project in machine learning, data science, or related fields.
 We will discuss optimization theory a bit in the course, but that will not be the focus.

-There is a l
+* **Production vs Research-level code?** We will mainly be coding python notebooks, developing research-level code that focuses on the intricaces of the optimization methods.
+Taking research level code to production is a separate skill that we will not focus on in this course.
+* **Are there similar courses at Penn or other universities?** Not that I am aware of -- if you find some let me know!
+I will be developing this course from scratch and will be adapting to student interests as we go.

 ## Table of Contents
 - [Overview](#overview)